Bud Pierce: Personal life

 Pierce married Selma Moon Pierce on June 6, 1981.
-The couple had two children.
-They attend Salem First Christian Church in Salem, Oregon.
+The couple had two children and attended Salem First Christian Church in Salem, Oregon.
 Selma Pierce was also involved in politics; she ran for Oregon's 20th House district in 2018 and 2020, losing both times to Democrat Paul Evans.
 Selma died after being struck by a car in Salem in 2020.